jerry81/leetcode/README.md

 - see 482 dest city for example of using hashmap (handling nonexistent keys, accessing k,v)

+- see 513 for notes on numeric col_name::numeric to fix float division round(num,2) to format decimals to 2 digits avg(case when {condition} then a else b end ) conditional aggregate count(*) to get the # items in the group

 ## todo

 - come back to [method 4: cantor's diagonal argument](https://leetcode.com/problems/find-unique-binary-string/editorial/?envType=daily-question&envId=2023-11-16)